309 Visa – Temporary Offshore Partner Visa

 Subclass 309 visa is the first step towards getting permanent residency through a partner visa pathway.
 This offshore partner visa allows the de facto partner or spouse of an Australian citizen, permanent resident or eligible New Zealand citizen to live in Australia temporarily until the Permanent Partner visa (subclass 100) is decided.
 Before you apply for 309 visa, you have to meet the minimum requirements for this visa.

-Australia Spouse Visa Subclass 309 Requirements
+Australia Spouse or De Facto Visa Subclass 309 Eligibility

 - You must be at least 18 years of age or more when you apply for this visa.